 Seven-seater cars are great for large families, especially when you need to transport extra friends home from school – or perhaps grown-up friends to the airport.

 The best seven-seaters offer a comfortable experience whether you're riding up-front, in the second row or right at the back.
 When the extra seats in the boot aren't needed, they'll usually stow away neatly, freeing up a huge load space.

 Buying a seven-seater doesn't necessarily mean you have to choose an MPV, though.
 There are plenty of SUV options, too.
 Including the all-electric Tesla Model X.

-We've also listed some seven-seaters that are best left alone.
+But you do need to choose your car carefully.
+As well as listing our pick of the best seven-seaters, we've also listed some that are best left alone.
 These models make too many compromises to squeeze in two extra seats.
-Whether it's interior space, boot capacity or miles to the gallon, these seven-seaters are poor examples of the class.
+Whether it's poor safety, dodgy reliability - or both - these seven-seaters are not good examples of the class.

 Below are the best seven-seater cars you can buy – every one a true Which?
 Best Buy.
 Scroll down to see which ones you should avoid.

 The top-scoring seven-seater cars in our lab tests are exceptionally practical and fun to drive, with great fuel economy for their size.
 We reveal the best models on the market in the table below.